goonstation/goonstation/.github/DEV_GUIDE.md

 ### Terminology :open_book:

-**VS Code:** Short for Visual Studio Code.
+**VS Code / VSC:** Short for Visual Studio Code.
 The text editor we are using for editing our code in this guide.

 **Git:** The version control system we are using.
 It lets many people synchronize their versions of a codebase, review and merge each others' changes.